 Bobbio is a small town (about 3,500 residents) but there’s so much to see and do!
-First thing first, Saturday is market day and when I arrived I found the town in full swing, with people carrying bags full of vegetables, friends chatting in bars, and the voices of sellers from the many stalls sneaking through the town streets… what a perfect start!
+First thing first, Saturday is market day and when I arrived I found the town in full swing, with people carrying bags full of vegetables, friends chatting in bars, and the voices of sellers from the tens of stalls that sneaked through its streets… the perfect start!

-The history of Bobbio is strictly tied to that of St. Columbanus, an Irish monk that arrived in Bobbio in 614 after traveling through Europe to spread the word of God.
-Here he founded a monastery that became one of the most important cultural centers in medieval Italy.
-The heart of the monastery is the Basilica, which dates back to the XV century and has a crypt which preserves a beautiful XII-century floor mosaic and Columbanus’ marble sarcophagus.
+The history of Bobbio is strictly tied to that of St. Columban, an Irish monk that arrived in Bobbio in 614 after traveling through Europe to spread the word of God.
+Here he founded a Monastery which became one of the most important cultural centers in medieval Italy.
+The heart of the monastery is the Basilica, which dates back to the XV century and has a crypt which preserves a beautiful XII-century floor mosaic and Columban’s marble sarcophagus.
 Today the monastery houses the abbey museum, the town museum and the public secondary school.
 It is also said that this abbey inspired the one that Umberto Eco depicted in his famous novel “The Name of the Rose”.

 Other interesting sights include the Church of Saint Lawrence, which dates back to the XII century, and the Virgin Mary’s Help Sanctuary, with an image of the Virgin Mary that is said to have dripped sweat from the forehead back in 1611.